e-clearing-net/OCHP/OCHP-direct.md

-## Start, stop and control a charging process remotely _Basic_
+## Start, stop and control a charging process remotely (_CMS_ interface)

-The remote operation of a charging process in a operator backend is beeing done in three steps (basic use cases):
+The remote operation of a charging process in an operator backend is done in three steps:

- 1. Selection of the charge point
+ 1. Selection and reservation of the charge point
- 2. Controling of the charge point
+ 2. Controlling of the charge point
  3. Release of the charge point

-In step (1) a OCHP-direct session ID is generated by the operator and returned.
+In step (1) an OCHP-direct session ID is generated by the operator and returned.
 This ID must be used in step (2) and (3).
-Step (2) may be repeated to change the parameters.
+Step (2) may occur multiple times to change the parameters.
 The session is ended in step (3).

 This makes it possible to maintain a mutal charging session in two systems.

 The following figure gives an overview of the communication.
 After step (3) follows the CDR exchange process as described in OCHP.
-Calls from the operator to the provider (_italic_) are covered in the advanced use cases.
+Calls from the operator to the provider (_italic_) are handled through the _MDM_ interface at the provider backend (using the InformProvider method).

 ![Figure OCHP direct basic process](media/OCHPdirectProcess-1.png "OCHP direct basic process")